-In fact, it’s just as important as eating healthy and exercising.
+Getting a good night’s sleep is incredibly important for your health.
+In fact, it’s just as important as eating a balanced, nutritious diet and exercising.

 Sleep is important for various aspects of brain function.

 A specific study on overworked physicians provides a good example.
 It found that doctors with moderate, high, and very high sleep-related impairment were 54%, 96%, and 97% more likely to report clinically significant medical errors (

 Good sleep can maximize problem-solving skills and enhance memory.
 In contrast, poor sleep has been shown to impair brain function and decision making skills.

 Sleep has been shown to enhance athletic performance.

 What’s more, lack of sleep may increase your risk of injury and lower your motivation to exercise (